v-cakoll/docs.pl-pl/docs/csharp/language-reference/operators/bitwise-and-shift-operators.md

 ---
-title: Operatory bitowe i przesunięcia C# — odwołanie
+title: Bitwise and shift operators - C# reference
-description: Dowiedz C# się więcej na temat operatorów, które wykonują bitowe operacje logiczne lub przesunięcia przy użyciu operandów typów całkowitych. ms.date: 04/18/2019
+description: Learn about C# operators that perform bitwise logical or shift operations with operands of integral types. ms.date: 04/18/2019
 author: pkulikov
 f1_keywords: